mr-wellick/react-d3-ggplot/README.md

-# Note:
-+ Figure out how to convert to "proper" npm package so intallations work.
+# Note: Figure out how to convert to "proper" npm package so installations work.

 # React & D3 for data visualization
 + Using react with d3 to create components for data visualization